Tp-oi/LP1-Rock-Paper-Scissors/README.md

 ## Author

-Tyler Parnell
-Mathematics and Big Data Student | Spring 2025 Developed for the CS2 Midterm Project
+Tyler Parnell (Tp-oi), Mathematics and Big Data Student.
+Feel free to reach out if you have questions about the project.
+Created for Computer Science 2 coursework

+*This project was completed as part of my ongoing effort to develop my data science skills and build my portfolio.*

+---

+## License

+This project is distributed freely under the MIT license